matheusphalves/scapy-utils/README.md

 # **Getting started**

-## Instaling scapy4dummy package
+## Instaling scapy4dummy locally

-(Working...)

-After install the scapy4dummy package, run your first scans with the examples bellow:
+After clone the this repository, check the following examples

 > Running a ARP scan